MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

 - **AWSCloudFormationFullAccess**
 - **IAMFullAccess**

-For Arc onboarding, there are [additional prerequisites that must be met](onboard-multicloud-vms-arc.md#prerequisites).
+For Arc onboarding, there are [more prerequisites that must be met](onboard-multicloud-vms-arc.md#prerequisites).

 #### AWS solution permissions

-When you upload your CloudFormation template, additional permissions will be requested, based on the solutions that you selected:
+When you upload your CloudFormation template, more permissions will be requested, based on the solutions that you selected:

 - For **Inventory**, you can choose your permission: